Revisiting the Java Sea Wreck

 Stamped reign marks Qian Dao (乾道)and Chun Xi (淳熙) on Guangdong Jars in Nanhai 1 wreck

-Octagonal qingbai ewer (left Java Sea and right Huaguang Jiao 1 wreck)
+Octagonal qingbai ewer (left: Java Sea) and Huaguang Jiao 1 wreck

 Elongated ewer from a grave dated 1173 A.D.
 The Java wreck has an octagonal shaped example.
 Other than that, the other features such as the spout, hand and carved decoration are similar.